-AndreyDr.
-Mushakov oversees the nuclear fuel technology division of Lightbridge Corporation and is an expert in cost modeling and the economics of the nuclearMushakovfuel cycle.
+Dr. Mushakov oversees the nuclear fuel technology division of Lightbridge Corporation and is an expert in cost modeling and the economics of the nuclear fuel cycle.
 He has been with Lightbridge since 2000, and in 2006 he was named executive vice president for international nuclear operations.

 In 2009, Dr. Mushakov led Lightbridge's efforts to establish its Russian Branch Office in Moscow and oversaw its successful operation from 2009 to 2014 when Lightbridge made a decision to move its critical path fuel development and demonstration activities out of Russia due to increased political risk.
-Since mid-2014, Dr. Mushakov has been spearheading an effort within Lightbridge to establish cooperation agreements with Canadian Nuclear Laboratories in Canada, and more recently, with Institute for Energy Technology in Norway to enable successful execution of fuel sample fabrication and irradiation work according to our schedule.
+Since mid-2014, Dr. Mushakov has been spearheading an effort within Lightbridge to establish cooperation agreements with Canadian Nuclear Laboratories in Canada, and more recently, with the Institute for Energy Technology in Norway to enable successful execution of fuel sample fabrication and irradiation work according to our schedule.

-He was also instrumental in negotiating Lightbridge's collaborative agreements with AREVA, the world's largest nuclear energy firm, to investigate the use of thorium fuel in light water reactors and led a Lightbridge technical team that successfully completed these collaborative projects with AREVA over a period of two years.
+Dr. Mushakov was also instrumental in negotiating Lightbridge's collaborative agreements with AREVA, the world's largest nuclear energy firm, and led a Lightbridge technical team that successfully completed these collaborative projects with AREVA over a period of two years.
+More recently, he coordinated a successful negotiation team effort that led to execution of a Joint Development Agreement with AREVA NP.